Hbraganza/Family-Home-Server-and-NAS/SSH-With-Public-Key-Setup/Setup.md

 - DO NOT share your private key (`<mykey>`), it is called a private key for a reason!!
 Keep it secret and backed up securely.
 - If you must transfer your private key between machines, do it offline using trusted external storage.

-Note: For explanations and more info as to why this is important security procedures, look into the diffie-hellman key exchange.
+Note: For explanations and more info as to why this is an important security procedure, look into the diffie-hellman key exchange.

-To view your public key so you can copy/paste it from:
+To view your public key so you can copy/paste it from there are two methods:

 - Opening the file with notepad/text editor and copy and paste all of it (recommended as easiest).
 - Or use powershell: